NztForum/Lolzteam-Public-API/docs/market_api.markdown

  * `tag_id` (__required__) Tag id

-## Market settings
+## Market profile settings

 ### GET `/market/me`
-Displays info about your account
+Displays info about your profile

 Parameters:

  * N/A

 ### PUT `/market/me`
-Change settings about your account on the market
+Change settings about your profile on the market

 Parameters: